KudoAI/chatgpt.js/docs/README.md

 ### Latest development version:

-To use the latest (unminified) pre-release version (based on the most recent changes @ https://github.com/kudoai/chatgpt.js/blob/main/chatgpt.js), replace the import URL with:
+To use the latest (unminified) pre-release version (based on the most recent but possibly untested changes @ https://github.com/kudoai/chatgpt.js/blob/main/chatgpt.js), replace the import URL with:

 ```https://code.chatgptjs.org/chatgpt.js```